RogerLiNing/baidu_index/README.md

 from baidu_index import Client

 # cookie can be found in browser
-# pleasa note that you must visit the index website first
+# pleas note that you must visit the index website first
 # so the BDUSS will be valid
 # you can neither pass in cookie_str or BDUSS
 # to initialize the class